yaseenkady/tree.pro/7_endocrine_system/3_pituitary_gland/hyperprolactinemia.md

 Polycystic ovary diease

-varicella zoster virus
+Varicella zoster virus

 Chronic renal failure

 Cirrhosis

-Antihypertensive
+Antihypertensive use

-Psychotropic
+Psychotropic use

-Estrogen
+Estrogen use

-Opiate
+Opiate use

-Cocaine
+Cocaine use

 # Symptom

 # Sign

 # Diagnostic

+# Treatment and Management